DXHeroes/knowledge-base-content/practices/team_roles_definition.md

  Team roles and their responsibilities are not always necessarily static.
 Team members can adopt different roles at different times, team roles develop and mature.

 **Hiring**
  It is important to define the roles you need in your team and then recruit, hire, train, and retain the right people.
 Define the roles before hiring!
-Look into the applicants’ qualifications, characteristics, strengths, and weeknesses.
+Look into the applicants’ qualifications, characteristics, strengths, and weaknesses.
 Explain clearly their responsibilities to them.

 **Understanding**
  Each team member also has to know their superiors, corresponding expectations, experience and educational requirements, team goals, and how they will be evaluated.